kronosta/APL/readme.md

 # New features
 kronosta/APL is a fork of dzaima/APL.
 I added the following:
 - Inner Product now fully works, in vectors, matrices, and higher dimensions. (dzaima/APL only supports vectors as arguments.)
+- Removed SBCS (1-byte APL character set) functionality since I plan to add more characters
+  - You should use Unicode instead.

 # How to build and run
 [docs](https://github.com/dzaima/APL/blob/master/docs/chars.txt) | [differences from Dyalog APL](https://github.com/dzaima/APL/blob/master/docs/differences.txt)